 Modern bicycles helmets have become ubiquitous in cycling, and for good reason.
-Wearing a helmet can reduce the risk of a serious head injury by nearly 70% and for this reason enough some states require minors to wear a helmet when riding a bicycle.
+Wearing a helmet can reduce the risk of a serious head injury by nearly 70% and for this reason some states require minors to wear a helmet when riding a bicycle.

 As a general guideline, look for cracks or abrasions on the shell and inspect it for any fading or compromised integrity that might indicate it will not hold together during an impact.
 Press carefully over the shell to see if there is any movement.